 - Game streaming

-- SBC (Raspberry Pi, ASUS Tinker Board, or other option)
+- SBC (Raspberry Pi 3 B+, Raspberry Pi 4, ASUS Tinker Board/Tinker Board S, or another option)

 - Power supply

 - Peripherals (keyboard, mouse, game controller)

 NES Classic Mini Console Build: Picking Out a Board